-Compulsive video game playing can become a contributing factor to violence when;
+Compulsive video gaming can become a contributing factor to violence when:

-1) The young person plays violent video games for hours and hours every day of the week for months/years.
+- The young person plays violent video games for hours and hours every day of the week for months/years.
 (Desensitization theory proposes that repeated exposure to mediated violence reduces children’s sensitivity to violence.)
+AND…

 When the young person has the risk factors described below combined with these factors, it is important to seek intervention immediately.

 - Excessively Introverted

 - They play video games on a computer/TV that is away from others such as in their bedroom or the basement.

 - Excessive use of all screens from a young age; began gaming at a young age

 - Poor or changing grades

 - Lack of structure and supervision by parent(s)